There is good stress and bad stress. Find out how stress can affect your Health.

-You will experience different types of stress throughout your life, but some individuals may be more prone to the negative effects of stress.
-Find out what kind of stress is useful, and what negatively affects your health.
+You will experience different types of stress throughout your life but some individuals may be more prone to the negative effects of stress.
+You should monitor what types of stress affect you the most.

 The fight or flight Response is a short term condition in which the adrenal glands mobilize adrenelin and cortisol to help the stress response.
 Normally after the crises is over the body returns to its orignal balanced state.

 This is when the body is exposed to high levels of stress over a long period of time.
 Blood pressure can remain elevated making the body vulnerable to a number of stress related diseases, usually behavioral and physiological problems. you may have difficulty concentrating and have anxiety and memory problems.
 This is because the brain's neurons are disrupted.
 I'm sure you have experienced this.
 It's why we have trouble thinking properly when we are stress or agitated.

 Once the event is over the body reverts back to homeostasis.
 The body will activate neurotransmitters to help the body recover.
 Stress becomes a problem when the stress response is not turned off.
 It's when your stress levels occur over a long period of time, then the adrenal glands become exhausted and you feel tired all the time; maybe you will become ill.
 Stress affects your immune system.